-One Friday evening this winter, I was watching a documentary that had a clipping of the Taj Mahal to represent India in that video.
+One Friday evening, I was watching a documentary that had a clipping of the Taj Mahal to represent India in that video.
 I had never seen the Taj for real despite living in New Delhi for past three years, and I really wanted to know why 8 out of 10 times, it's a picture or a video of the Taj Mahal that represents India?
 I was intrigued and I really wanted to witness this amazing historic wonder of the world.

 So, in that overwhelming moment of fascination and temptation, I suddenly made up my mind to embark on my maiden trip to the Taj Mahal, the very same day.
 And guess what, true to my apprehensions, I missed out a lot and didn't have the best of experiences.
 So, here I am, sharing with you the 7 things that I did on my first trip to Taj Mahal that no one should do unless you don't mind regretting it later.